Rabbinic Torah Seminar (RTS) FAQ’s

 The program starts daily at 8:30 am with havruta learning and the main Beit Midrash shiur.
 Lunch is at 12:30 pm.
-After lunch there are Peer Workshops until 2:30 pm, often followed by optional enrichment sessions.
+After lunch, there are Peer Workshops until 2:30 pm, often followed by optional enrichment sessions.
 The program reconvenes at 5:00 pm with elective small-group seminars.
 Participants choose their electives before they arrive.
-Dinner is served at 6:30 pm, followed by an evening program. ^
+Dinner is served at 6:30 pm, followed by an evening program that typically concludes by 9:00 pm.

-There is programming on Friday mornings.
+There is a havruta and a Beit Midrash shiur on the morning of Friday, July 7.
 Participants are free from Friday lunchtime until Shabbat afternoon.
-Shabbat afternoon and evening activities include a shiur, Seudah Shlishit, singing, storytelling, and Havdalah.
-Participants organize their own Shabbat meals. ^
+Shabbat afternoon and evening activities include a shiur at 5:00 pm, a family-friendly Seudah Shlishit, and a Tisch & Havdalah.
+Participants organize their own Friday night and Shabbat lunch meals. ^

 Lunch and dinner are provided daily when there is programming.
 Participants are welcome to bring guests to any meal as long they order and pay 24 hours in advance. ^